 The inclusion of Salesforce account teams in organizational work is for identifying and prioritizing customer needs.
-We all are aware that the key to a successful business is enhancing customer experiences and in order to achieve that it is important to know what customers need or want.
+We are all aware that the key to a successful business is enhancing customer experience, and in order to achieve that, it is important to know what customers need or want.
 Salesforce account teams help businesses of all sizes to improve their customer service, increase productivity, and achieve their business goals.

 Reporting, process automation, and record-level access sharing are all made possible by account teams in Salesforce.
 Moreover, Team Roles makes it easier to determine who is working on a given account, and the team members are shown in Related Lists (on the Account Detail Page).